Skip to content

 How long do BOE benefits last?

-No. BOE policies reimburse business overhead only.
-You’ll need personal disability insurance to protect your own income.
+No. BOE coverage is intended for business overhead expenses—not personal income replacement.
+A separate personal disability policy is typically used to protect your own income.

-Can premiums be deducted as a business expense?
+Can BOE premiums be deducted as a business expense?

 Join over 100,000 satisfied clients who trust us to help them achieve their goals!